sensuikan1973/flutter_expensive_native_embedding_journey/slide/slides.md

 ## What is **_Native_** here ?

-- ① C APIS on Android/iOS/macOS
+- ① C APIs on Android/iOS/macOS
-- ② platform-specific APIs <br/> (Kotlin/Java on Android, Swift/Objective-C on iOS, C++ on Windows, Objective-C on macOS, C on Linux)
+- ② platform-specific APIs <br> (Kotlin/Java on Android, Swift/Objective-C on iOS, C++ on Windows, Objective-C on macOS, C on Linux)

 <!--
 https://docs.flutter.dev/development/platform-integration/platform-channels